spurtzel/PrePP/README.md

 #### PrePP

-The directory `INEv` contains the implementation of our algorithms and the scripts used to conduct the experiments presented in the paper.
+The directory `PrePP` contains the implementation of our algorithms and the scripts used to conduct the experiments presented in the paper.

 #### DCEP_Ambrosia